polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 ### Aura

 [Aura](https://crates.parity.io/substrate_consensus_aura/index.html) provides a slot-based block authoring mechanism.
-In aura a known set of authorities take turns producing blocks.
+In Aura a known set of authorities take turns producing blocks.

 ### BABE

 [BABE](https://crates.parity.io/substrate_consensus_babe/index.html) also provides slot-based block authoring with a known set of validators.
 In these ways it is similar to Aura.
 Unlike Aura, slot assignment is based on the evaluation of a Verifiable Random Function (VRF).
 Each validator is assigned a weight for an _epoch._ This epoch is broken up into slots and the validator evaluates its VRF at each slot.
 For each slot that the validator's VRF output is below its weight, it is allowed to author a block.

 Because multiple validators may be able to produce a block during the same slot, forks are more